Demon from Afar

 Demon from Afar (異域之鬼, Iiki no ki) is a Japanese dark fantasy manga series written and illustrated by Kaori Yuki.
 It was serialized in Kodansha's monthly shōjo (targeted towards girls) manga magazine Aria from the July 2010 to March 2013, with its chapters collected in six tankōbon volumes.
 In North America, Yen Press licensed the series for an English-language translation, and published it from December 2014 to March 2016.

 Release

 Written and illustrated by Kaori Yuki, Demon from Afar was serialized in Kodansha's monthly shōjo manga magazine Aria from 28 July 2010 to 28 March 2013.
 Kodansha collected its chapters in six tankōbon volumes, released from 7 March 2011 to 7 May 2013.

 In North America, Yen Press licensed the series for an English-language translation, and published it from 16 December 2014, to 22 March 2016.
 The series has also been translated into other languages, including French and German.

-Volume list
+Volumes

 Reception

 In December 2014, the first volume of the English-language translation ranked 273rd on ICv2's list of the 300 bestselling graphic novels, selling an estimated 372 copies.